darshanbaral/aafu/README.md

 # aafu Theme

-The aafu Theme is a responsive portfolio with blog.
+The aafu Theme is a responsive portfolio with blog based on [Tailwind 4.x](https://tailwindcss.com/).
 [Click here](https://aafu.pages.dev/) for live demo.

 ## Installation